 Mr. Barboni’s experience is complemented by a background of work in fashion with Ford Models, New York and Best One, Paris.
 Additionally, as founder of art collective NYCART.org, Mr. Barboni maintains an ongoing commitment to support emerging artists in New York City and an active involvement in fashion and media events around the world.

 Mr. Barboni holds a degree in architecture from the University of California at Berkeley and further studied architecture, economics, art history and Italian in Venice, Italy and New York University.
-He is a certified E-RYT200 Yoga Instructor registered with the international Yoga Alliance, and teaches weekly volunteer classes in Manhattan.
+He is Co-Owner of Hudson Clearwater restaurant, and is a certified E-RYT200 Yoga Instructor with the international Yoga Alliance teaching weekly volunteer classes in Manhattan.